 Jenny and two researchers from the company, Wojciech Kazmierczak and Martin Östberg, have now been at the Testa Center for three weeks to scale up the process.
 They have optimized their time by doing solid groundwork prior to their arrival and are currently very satisfied with their experience, not the least of which is the expertise they encountered and participated in at the Testa Center.

-“It has been very easy to come in to the Testa Center, and we have received very good support from the GE team, such as getting help with packing large columns for the various chromatography steps.
+“It has been very easy to come into the Testa Center, and we have received very good support from the Testa Center team, such as getting help with packing large columns for the various chromatography steps.
 The main advantage of the Testa Center is that we have been able to use instruments that we do not have ourselves.
 We have now succeeded in scaling up the process ten-fold, which is of enormous value to the company.
 The weeks here have been important.
 It’s a big step forward for our continued development,” says Jenny Rönnmark.

 The company, established in 2008, is based on Professor My Hedhammar‘s research on spider silk proteins.
 The company develops, produces and commercializes products based on recombinant spider silk proteins.
 The main application areas are in medical technology, particularly cell culture and regenerative medicine.